 - 4 Native Non Access Modifier

-In this article you will learn about Non Access Modifiers in Java.
-Below are the Non Access Modifiers available in Java.
+In this article, you will learn about Non-Access Modifiers.
+Below are the available Non Access Modifiers in Java.

 Final Non Access Modifiers

 A Class, when set to final, cannot be extended by any other Class.

 Final Method :

 A Method, when set to final, cannot be overridden by any subclass.

 Final Variable :

 When a variable is set to final, its value cannot be changed.
 Final variables are like constants.

 Example : public static final int i = 10;

 An abstract Class can have abstract Methods.
 A Class can also be an abstract class without having any abstract Methods in it.
 If a Class has an abstract Method, the Class becomes an abstract Class.